Domonique Simone

 Domonique Simone (born Deirdre Morrow, on June 18, 1971, in Valdosta, Georgia) is a retired American actress who was prominent in the adult film industry.
-Best known for her works in the 1990s, she starred in over 200 films, earning herself a place in the AVN Hall of Fame and Urban X Hall of Fame. in 2007.
+Best known for her works in the 1990s, she starred in over 200 films, earning herself a place in the AVN Hall of Fame, Urban X Hall of Fame, and XRCO Hall of Fame. in 2007.
 Since retiring, she has lived a very private life, primarily focusing on her role as a mother to her four children.
 Simone is also notable for her engagements outside the adult film industry, including appearances in music videos, mainstream film, and her active presence on social media platforms.

 Early life and career

 Simone won a scholarship to the Fashion Institute of Design and Merchandising at the age of 17.
 The following year, in 1989, she ventured into the adult film industry after answering an ad for figure modeling, leading to shoots for pornographic magazines like Hustler and Players.